1984

 touring that stops you doing that."[39]

-This boredom would lead only a little later to the massive partying during
+Just a while later this boredom would lead to massive partying during the tours,

 "If we can say God so loved the world that He sent His only son, if He did